Hohugu/Asian-Elephant-Tusk-Genomics/README.md

 ## 10. Conclusion

 This part identified a set of rare differentiated variants between tusked and tuskless elephants.
 Most rare differentiated variants were enriched in tusked individuals, and no rare differentiated variant directly overlapped a GEMMA Bonferroni SNP.
 The rare-variant results provided an additional candidate layer for downstream integration with GWAS, selection/differentiation scans and functional annotation.
 In particular, the presence of rare promoter-proximal and intragenic non-coding variants near LOC126069858 motivated further regional burden and haplotype-like analyses.

-The rare-variant results provided an additional candidate layer for downstream integration with GWAS, selection/differentiation scans and functional annotation.
-The strongest rare-variant regional follow-up was later focused on the LOC126069858 / GLRA3-like locus.